• Rental Listings

 Additional Resources

 The BC Speculation and Vacancy Tax continues to evolve on a yearly basis.
-Also note this tax is separate from the Government of Canada’s Underused Housing Tax and the City of Vancouver’s Empty Homes Tax.
+Note that this tax is separate from the Government of Canada’s Underused Housing Tax and the City of Vancouver’s Empty Homes Tax.
 If you have questions about how these taxes may apply to your investment property, call us at 604.260.9955.

 Thinking about renting out your property?